blackbaud/microedge-goapi-sample/README.md

-- Ensure NodeJS is installed.
+- Ensure NodeJS and NPM are installed.
 - Get a user ID and private key that can access the GO API.
 - Get the legacy ID of a Contact in the system.
+- Execute: `npm install`
 - Execute: `node test.js -u (user ID goes here) -k (private key goes here) -i (contact ID goes here)`